 Institute for Systems Biology

 Shahid, Muhammad; Lee, Min Young; Yeon, Austin; Cho, Eunho; Sairam, Vikram; Valdiviez, Luis; You, Sungyong; and Kim, Jayoung, "Menthol, a unique urinary volatile compound, is associated with chronic inflammation in interstitial cystitis."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 524.